YistYU/YistYU.github.io/_pages/about.md

 ## Research Experience

 Prior to joining EPFL, I had explored various interesting topics which seem not so relevant.
-But actually, these topics connect with each other and jointly led me to start my wonderful journey at EPFL.
+But actually, these topics connect with each other and jointly guide me to my current stage.

 My first research exposure was with [Professor Sidharth Jaggi](https://research-information.bris.ac.uk/en/persons/sidharth-sid-jaggi) in my freshman year.
 In this project, I learnt about classical Information Theory and Coding Theory, and worked on extending Zyablov Bound to general adversarial various channels.
 In my sophomore year, I joined [Professor Li Yu](https://liyu95.com/)’s research group where we worked on the single-cell multi-omics integration problem.
 Our model **scMinerva** turned into my first-authorship paper and won the Best Project Award among 46 undergraduate projects.
 In my junior year, I joined [Professor Ma Shiqian](https://sqma.rice.edu/)’s research group at the University of California, Davis to work on Optimization, funded by the highly competitive [Professor Charles K. Kao Research Exchange Scholarship](https://www.erg.cuhk.edu.hk/erg/ResearchExchangeScheme).
 In this research, we presented a new model on the Projection Robust Wasserstein distance in unbalanced optimal transport.
 For my final year project, I worked with [Professor Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/home) on improving the expressive power of subgraph aggregation network at the graph classification level.
 We presented a new graph sampling strategy for graph aggregation network based on Weisfeiler-Lehman similarity.